 Almost 50 years later, our nation remains of the razors edge of peaceful demonstrations that to often lead to senseless violence.

-If you found this blog post interesting, please SHARE.
+If you found this blog post interesting, please SHARE below.
 For more by author Paul Andrews, click on BOOKS in the main menu.